 Getting arrested can be an overwhelming and frightening experience.
 It is especially terrifying if you did not commit the crime that you are being accused of.
 We all want to have faith in the justice system, but the truth is that some cases do result in wrongful convictions.
 There are several factors that oftentimes go into a wrongful conviction.
-If you fear wrongful conviction, you should familiarize yourself with these issues.
-This can help you avoid them.
+If you fear wrongful conviction, you should familiarize yourself with these issues and the appeals process.
+This can help you avoid wrongful convictions in Connecticut.

 The majority of cases never go to trial; instead, they are resolved at the plea bargaining stage or even earlier.
 Sometimes, people accused of a crime plead guilty, even if they didn’t commit a crime.
 There are many reasons why this might happen.
 Ultimately, it is a combination of fear and low resources that oftentimes result in a false confession.
 Public defenders will oftentimes encourage their clients to take a plea bargain and avoid jail time.
 If you are accused of a crime that you didn’t commit, do not be intimidated into a confession.
 Contact our office and we will get to work on your defense as soon as possible.